 5. Mercator projection lies

 When comparing conformal Mercator projection (black lines) and equal area Gall-Peters projection (green shapes) you can notice that the world as we know it from Google Maps is a lie.
-Africa is second largest continent after Asia.
+Africa is the second largest continent after Asia.
 Australia is the size of Europe.
 Scandinavia is a tiny piece of land.
 And Greenland is not as big as South America.
 You want to learn more about the real sizes of countries around the world there is an awesome tool to discover it.

 6. Map projections are not boring

 Map projections are all about math.
-This mean that you can do with them whatever you want to as long as each point on the map is mathematically defined.
+This means that you can do with them whatever you want to as long as each point on the map is mathematically defined.
 Check out these cool examples of crazy map projections: